-Vegeta rolled his eyes.
-He too found it weird, seeing as he and Kakarot had been best friends since childhood; however, with his father being the king, he had to draw the line somewhere between business and friendship.
+Vegeta's scowl never faltered as he rolled his eyes.
+He too found it weird, seeing as he and Kakarot had been best friends since childhood; however, with his father being the king and his friend's family being "below" them, he had to draw the line somewhere between business and friendship.
 "Suck it up and do it, Kakarot.
 I don't want to risk my father finding out I have given you any special treatment."

 Kakarot sighed in defeat.
 "Yeah, okay."

 "Landfall in twenty," a computerized voice said.
 "Be seated and fastened for landing."

 "I guess that answers your question," Vegeta scoffed irritably.
 Kakarot nodded numbly, not looking forward to what they were about to do.

 After landing, Vegeta and Kakarot, both adorned in colored spandex (Vegeta in royal blue and Kakarot in deep red and black) and pale white armor, exited their space pods and looked around.
 They landed in the middle of an abandoned city.
 Their eyes widened at the sight the befell them.
 Shock took over their entire being.

 "Wow, looks like a bomb went off here," Kakarot stated in awe of their surroundings.
 Vegeta ignored him and started to walk into the dismal looking wreck in front of them.

 It was…bad, desolate, decrepit, and everything in between.
 Kakarot was right; it did look like a bomb went off.
 Worse than that, even.
 The landscape in front of them was completely annihilated.
 If Vegeta was easy to scare, then the random bangs and noises from broken wires and crumbling buildings would have made him jump out of his own skin, but he wasn't easy to scare.
 He had seen much worse, caused much worse, in his lifetime.
 Nothing about this total destruction worried him.